paigewilliams/messenger_hunt/README.md

 What fun!!!

-With Message Hunter, travel the world leaving a trail of hidden messages for your new (and future) friends to discover as they embark on their own journey of global self-discovery.
+Travel the world with Message Hunter, leaving a trail of hidden messages for friends to discover as they embark on their own journey of global self-discovery.

 **Happy hunting!**